danieljbae/youtube_screentime/README.md

 - In hovermode or dataframe, display:
   - top channels within categories
   - video metrics (datetime, hyperlink)

+ - Heatmap like leetcode and github, might be interesting to see spike in activty pre/post covid

  Dash:
  Web app to display/interact